lexlex3l337/lexlex3l337/README.md

 # **About Me**
-I am a young programmer intrested in the amount of power I could have with varipus programming tools.
+I am a young programmer intrested in the amount of power I could have with various programming tools.

 ----
 # What I am working on